Charged-particle multiplicity and transverse-energy distribution using the Weibull-Glauber approach in heavy-ion collisions: The Model

-The aforementioned dependence takes care of the relative contribution ($x$) of both hard and soft processes in the final multiplicity.
-The approach as described by Eq.\ref{ancestordep} in convolution with negative binomial distribution (NBD) has been very successful in describing the charged particle multiplicity densities at RHIC and LHC energies \cite{alice1}.
-But in our model, the charged particle multiplicity per nucleon-nucleon collisions is parametrized by the Weibull distribution.
-This latter assumption is motivated by the fact that in minimum bias $pp$ ($p\bar{p}$) collisions, the charged particle multiplicity distribution is better described by the Weibull function than the NBD for a wide range of energies\cite{weib1, weib2}.
-Thus, it validates the choice of Weibull function over the traditional NBD.
+The expressed dependence takes care of the relative contribution ($x$) of both hard and soft processes in the final multiplicity.
+The approach as described by Eq.\ref{ancestordep} in convolution with the NBD has been very successful in describing the charged-particle multiplicity densities at RHIC and LHC energies \cite{alice1}.
+But in the present model, the charged-particle multiplicity per nucleon-nucleon collision is parametrized by the Weibull distribution.
+This latter assumption is motivated by the fact that in minimum-bias $pp$ ($p\bar{p}$) collisions, the charged-particle multiplicity distribution is nicely described by the Weibull function for a wide range of energies \cite{weib1, weib2}.
+Therefore, one can use the Weibull distribution as the statistical model of particle production in nucleon-nucleon collision, with the Glauber model of nucleus-nucleus collision to simulate the multiplicity distribution in heavy-ion collisions.